Working with Conditional Formatting#

 worksheet.conditional_format('C1:E5', {...})

-The options parameter in conditional_format()
+The options parameter in conditional_format() must be a dictionary

 containing the parameters that describe the type and style of the conditional